Where to Inject Testosterone: Intramuscular vs. Subcutaneous Injections

 Although far less in-depth than we previously mentioned, a final study of note was published in the Journal of the Endocrine Society.
 Similar results to the reviews mentioned above were found, along with no significant changes between IM and SubQ patients relating to (dihydrotestosterone) DHT.
 Interestingly, unlike the UC study, this study also measured no notable difference in E2 levels between the two categories.
 However, it must be noted; this particular study only included a single injection of Testosterone Undecanoate at 1000mg.

 If subcutaneous testosterone injections are right for you, you will merely need a small insulin syringe to administer the hormone.
-A 0.5-inch long, 25-27 gauge needle in a 1ml syringe will typically suffice.
-They also do not require aspiration commonly used in old IM injection techniques.
-Regardless, for ease and comfort, you will find the aforementioned insulin needles and syringes to be your best bet in terms of comfort and ease of use.
+A 0.5-inch-long, 25-27 gauge needle in a 1 ml syringe will typically suffice.
+They also do not require aspiration, commonly used in old IM injection techniques.
+Unlike IM testosterone injections, SubQ injections do not require aspiration and use a smaller needle.
+Regardless, the aforementioned insulin needles and syringes are your best choice for comfort and ease of use.

 Many TRT clinics prescribe protocols to patients to inject their testosterone subcutaneously once or twice weekly.
 This protocol effectively maintains stable testosterone levels with small, more frequent doses than the old dose of 200 mg once every two weeks.
 Two injections that split the weekly dose twice per week will suffice for most patients, such as a Monday and Thursday protocol.